amadeus4dev/developer-guides/docs/guides/permissions-and-errors.md

 }
 ```

-### Server Errors
+## Server errors

-If something went wrong during the execution of your request, you will receive
+If an error occurs during the execution of your request, you will receive
-a Server error in response from the system, with a HTTP `5xx` status code.
-The
-body will again match the defined error format, allowing your application to
-easily read it and display an appropriate message to the client.
-It may also
-carry some debugging information which you can submit to us if you would like
-us to investigate the error further.
+a `Server error` resonse with an HTTP `5xx` status code.
+The body will match the defined error format, allowing your application to read it and display an appropriate message to the client.
+It may also contain debugging information which you can submit to us to further investigate the error.

-The following example shows an internal server error:
+**500 Internal error**

 ```json
 {